kuhumcst/texton/administration.md

 <dl>
   <dt>features</dt>
   <dd>
     Input, output and the I/O specs of tools are described in terms of a set of values.
-Each value belongs to a feature, e.g. 'type of content', 'language', 'file format', etc. The file called 'features' contains, for each feature, a number of metadata fields.
+Each value belongs to a feature, e.g. "type of content", "language", "file format", etc. The file called 'features' contains, for each feature, a number of metadata fields.
 Some of these fields are optional.
-Here are the fields for the 'Type of Content' feature.
+Here are the fields for the "Type of Content" feature.
     <pre>
   ( (inDex.A)
     (name."Type of content" Annotationstype)